naysawn/naysawn.github.io/_posts/2012-09-27-some-suggestions-for-improving-startup-weekend.md

 The ideas that were most popular and ended up being worked on were an app to broadcast you singing in the shower and a dating website, which pairs up people based on their browsing history.
 While fun and funny, how many people would want to keep working on a joke app after the weekend?
 This was the [list of all ideas pitched][4], this is these are that [were selected][5].

-While the weekend is focused entirely on execution, wouldn&#8217;t it make sense to work on the ideas that have a viable market rather than just any idea?
+While the weekend is focused entirely on execution, wouldn't it make sense to work on the ideas that have a viable market rather than just any idea?
 Does it make sense to start writing a whole lot of code only to stop when you realize that nobody wants it after the weekend?
 The [Lean Startup Machine][6] weekend thinks that getting customer validation for ideas is so important that they dedicate the whole weekend to vetting ideas (and getting out of the building), it would be good for Startup Weekend to encourage validation as well.

 I think this goes a little too far, so I would just suggest to the Startup Weekend guides attendees to pitch the business case and encourage the participants to vote for ideas based on the merits of the idea + the potential for business success.
-Further, most good ideas are hard to recognize without some context into the problem and normally these can&#8217;t be summed up in a minute pitch.
+Further, most good ideas are hard to recognize without some context into the problem and normally these can't be summed up in a minute pitch.

 #### Facilitate the networking: